-We reserve the right to change our policies and procedures.
+We reserve the right to change or make exceptions to our policies and procedures.

-At various points in this prospectus we describe our policies, such as our Lending Standards and Guidelines described on page 26, and our investment policy described on page 28.
-These descriptions are intended to help investors understand our current operations.
+At various points in this prospectus we describe our policies, such as our Lending Standards and Guidelines described on page 23, and our investment policy described on page 25.
+These descriptions are intended to help investors understand our current operations, and are not necessarily indicative of the policies and procedures we followed in the past or may adopted from the future.
+We may adjust, amend, waive, deviate from or allow exceptions to our policies at any time with respect to any particular matter.
 If we change our policies or procedures, including our loan guidelines or investment policy, there may be an adverse impact on our ability to repay the Notes.